 Dan Scholnick has played a key role in Weathervane's history, first as the Director of Positive Space's Fiscal Sponsorship Program which enabled Weathervane's non-profit status from 2009 through 2013, and now as Operations Officer, a position created since Weathervane received its own 501(c)(3) status in November 2013.
-Dan is a 1996 graduate of Germantown Friends and a 2000 graduate of Wesleyan University.
+Dan is a 2000 graduate of Wesleyan University.

-Gabe Greenberg is a Philadelphia-based musician and producer and has been working with Weathervane Music since the Summer of 2014.
+Gabe Greenberg is a Philadelphia based musician and producer and has been working with Weathervane Music since the Summer of 2014.
 He is committed to the growth and flourishing of the Weathervane Community, as well as it’s partnerships and programs.
-He also oversees the creation and execution of Shaking Through in its entirety as producer, director and editor of the series.
+Gabe oversees the creation and execution of Shaking Through in its entirety as producer, director and editor of the series.
 He is a 2009 graduate of Abington Friends School and a 2014 graduate of Wesleyan University, where he majored in Music.

 Matthew Poirier is a recording engineer, producer, and mixer at Miner Street Recordings in Philadelphia.
-He is the Recording Engineer and Mixer for Shaking Through and handles most of the graphic design work for Weathervane.
+He is the Recording Engineer and Mixer for Shaking Through.
 Matt is a 2014 graduate of California University of Pennsylvania.

 Brian McTear is a nationally respected record producer, musician, and the owner of one of Philadelphia’s most revered independent recording studios, Miner Street Recordings in Fishtown.
 He has worked with countless Philadelphia artists like Dr. Dog, Kurt Vile, and The War on Drugs, as well as national artists like Sharon Van Etten and Joan Osborne.
 Brian is a Co-founder of Weathervane Music and the Creator of Shaking Through.
 He is a 1991 graduate of The Hill School and attended West Chester University from 1991 – 1995.